EneroPl/vue-partition/README.md

       }
     }
 ```

+## Total<sup><code>Number | Null</code></sup>
+The total value, which is defined as the sum of all "value" passed in "options".
+If the value is not specified, then the component will independently calculate the sum of all passed "value" in the array of "options" objects.

+## Step<sup><code>Number</code></sup>
+Specifying a value for this property will determine how many times your sections change.
+The default is 1, which means your changes to all sections will always be a multiple of 1 (will also work with any other integer values).

+## Disabled<sup><code>Boolean</code></sup>
+"true" value blocks the entire component.

+## MinValue & MaxValue<sup><code>Number</code></sup>
+Global setting of the minimum/maximum value for each section.
+Each section will comply with the set condition, except for those sections that do not define their own "minValue" and\or "maxValue" internally.

 ## Features in the plans
 - Extend the "focused" property so that you can chain "focused" elements to control the queue for editing;